AARP Eye Center

 By empowering the state to presume eligibility for individuals with a high probability of having their Medicaid application approved, Virginia can:

-- Allow more people to remain in their homes and communities and age in place
+- Allow more people to access immediate care to remain in their homes and communities and age in place

 - Bring down unnecessary nursing home admissions